scrapinghub/web-poet/docs/intro/pop.rst

 Page Object Projects (POP)
 ==========================

-**POPs** are way to package up a group of Page Objects together so they can be used in other projects as well.
-This improves code reusability since the extraction logic in some web pages are easily shareable.
+**POPs** are a way to standardize how a group of Page Objects are packaged together so they can be uniformly used in other projects.
 More importantly, **POPs** could be built using other **POPs**.
 This allows for continuous improvements by building **POPs** on top of one another.